What is chronic pain?

 - Physical treatments.
 These can be things like physical therapy or massage.

 - Behavioral health treatments.
-These are things like cognitive-behavioral therapy.
+These are things like cognitive behavioral therapy (CBT).

 - Over-the-counter pain medicines.
 These include acetaminophen and ibuprofen.